-The basic types of engineering controls are:

-Process controls which involve changing the way a job activity or process is done to reduce the risk.
+The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
 Ventilation can remove or dilute an air contaminant if designed properly.
 The design of a ventilation system must match the particular process and chemical or contaminant in use.
 Employers may need to use multiple types of controls to prevent employee overexposure.

-Personal protection

-- Chemical goggles - · Full face shield may be required for supplementary but never for primary protection of eyes.

-Eye and face protection Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+Personal protection Eye and face protection Safety glasses with unperforated side shields may be used where continuous eye protection is desirable, as in laboratories; spectacles are not sufficient where complete eye protection is needed such as when handling bulk-quantities, where there is a danger of splashing, or if the material may be under pressure.
+Chemical goggles.whenever there is a danger of the material coming in contact with the eyes; goggles must be properly fitted.
+Full face shield (20 cm, 8 in minimum) may be required for supplementary but never for primary protection of eyes; these afford face protection.
+Alternatively a gas mask may replace splash goggles and face shields.
+Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
-Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
-In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.

-Skin protection

-See Hand protection below

-- ▶ Wear chemical protective gloves, e.g. PVC. - ▶ Wear safety footwear or safety gumboots, e.g. Rubber - ► When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.
+Skin protection See Hand protection below Hands/feet protection Elbow length PVC gloves Wear safety footwear.
+When handling corrosive liquids, wear trousers or overalls outside of boots, to avoid spills entering boots.
 The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
 Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.

-Hands/feet protection

-- Suitability and durability of glove type is dependent on usage.
-Important factors in the selection of gloves include:

-frequency and duration of contact,

-- chemical resistance of glove material,

-- ▶ glove thickness and

-- dexterity

-Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).

-- When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended. - ▶ When only brief contact is expected, a glove with a protection class of 3 or higher (breakthrough time greater than 60 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended.
+Suitability and durability of glove type is dependent on usage.
+Important factors in the selection of gloves include: frequency and duration of contact, chemical resistance of glove material, glove thickness and dexterity Select gloves tested to a relevant standard (e.g. Europe EN 374, US F739, AS/NZS 2161.1 or national equivalent).
+When prolonged or frequently repeated contact may occur, a glove with a protection class of 5 or higher (breakthrough time greater than 240 minutes according to EN 374, AS/NZS 2161.10.1 or national equivalent) is recommended.
+Body protection See Other protection below Other protection Overalls.
+PVC Apron.
+PVC protective suit may be required if exposure severe.
+Eyewash unit.
+Ensure there is ready access to a safety shower.
+Thermal hazards Not Available

-Body protection

-See Other protection below

-Other protection

-- ▶ Overalls.

-- ► PVC Apron.

-- ► PVC protective suit may be required if exposure severe.

-- ► Eyewash unit.

-- Ensure there is ready access to a safety shower.

-Thermal hazards

-Not Available